 Cons

-Overuse can lead to a patchy coat: Overuse of thinning shears can lead to a patchy or uneven coat, which can take time and effort to correct.
+Overuse can lead to a patchy coat: Overuse of thinning scissors can lead to a patchy or uneven coat, which can take time and effort to correct.

 What are Texturizing Shears?